License Restrictions for API Users

 Figure 1.
 Rejection of an API user

-To avoid exceeding the maximum number of API users, external applications must properly implement the signing in to and signing out from MYOB Advanced.
-If an external application does not close its sessions in MYOB Advanced (that is, does not sign out from MYOB Advanced in each session), this application can prevent other applications from signing in.
+To avoid exceeding the maximum number of API users, external applications must properly implement the signing in to and signing out from MYOB Acumatica.
+If an external application does not close its sessions in MYOB Acumatica (that is, does not sign out from MYOB Acumatica in each session), this application can prevent other applications from signing in.
 For details about the implementation of signing in and signing out, see the following sources:

 Number of Concurrent Web Services API Requests